Carton22/WebXR_Interaction_Framework/README.md

 ### Prerequisite

-When you test this project, please make sure your computer and the HMD device are connected to the same WiFi
+When you test this project, please make sure your computer and the HMD device are connected to the same WiFi.
+You can try to connect it to the same UMN Wifi.
+Or you can also try to open hotspot data from your phone and connect both your laptop and the headset to it.

 ### Setup